About Inn At Harbour Village

 Gretchen from Florida

 The Parlour, with its old world style furnishings, including a Grandfather Clock, game table and oversize sofas, is the heart of the Inn.
 In the morning a filling continental breakfast is served.
-In the afternoon guests can enjoy a complimentary glass of wine or sparkling cider.
 It is a place to relax, have quiet conversations, trade stories with our innkeeper or just curl up with a good book.

 “The room was so peaceful!”